bericson/coding-exercises/README.md

 #### Demo page URL:
 [https://bericson.github.io/coding-exercises/](https://bericson.github.io/coding-exercises/)

+To save anyone whom may be interested in looking at the main program source code the trouble of having to poke around, the file to examine lives here: /coding-exercises/app/js/exercise-one.js

 #### Process:

 * Build a user interface with a single text/number input field and a button for a user to submit an amount for conversion (